ddeboer/data-import/README.md

 * A `DoctrineWriter`.

 Also available are:
-* A `ConsoleProgressWriter` that displays a import progress when you start the workflow from the command-line:
+* A `ConsoleProgressWriter` that displays import progress when you start the workflow from the command-line:
     ```
     use Ddeboer\DataImport\Writer\ConsoleProgressWriter;